 - Give greater financial control to obtain the best value and greatest choice of services by maximising our funding

-This following documents provide you with information about the proposed change to academy status and the ‘Multi-Academy Trust’ which eight local schools are proposing to establish.
-The schools currently involved are Abbey Hill School & Performing Arts College, Abbey Hulton Primary School, Etruscan Primary School, Forest Park Primary School, Kemball School, Oakhill Primary School, St Mark’s CE (A) Primary School, and Watermill School.
-They have all received their academy orders from the Secretary of State for Education.
-All of the schools are “good” according to their latest Ofsted inspections.
-Other schools may come on board and join the multi-academy trust in the future, subject to agreement of the founding member schools.
+This following documents provide you with information about the proposed change to academy status and the ‘Multi-Academy Trust’, which seven local schools have established.
+The schools currently involved are Abbey Hulton Primary School, Etruscan Primary School, Forest Park Primary School, Kemball School, Oakhill Primary School, St Mark’s CE (A) Primary School and Watermill School.
+The Multi-academy Trust has been named the Orchard Community Trust.
+Five of the schools have already converted to academies and have joined the trust.
+We are hoping that St Mark’s will convert by May 1st 2020, along with Etruscan Primary School.
+Other schools may come on board and join the Orchard Community Trust in the future, subject to agreement of the founding member schools.

-Please lick on the following links to download and read our proposals:
+Please click on the following links to download and read our proposals:

 You will need Adobe Reader to read the above documents.
 Click here if you don’t have a copy.